 Odor: Mild scent not resembling most rosewoods in the Dalbergia genus.

 Allergies/Toxicity: Although severe reactions are quite uncommon, rosewood in the Dalbergia genus has been reported as a sensitizer.
 Usually most common reactions simply include eye, skin, and respiratory irritation.
 See the articlesWood Allergies and Toxicity and Wood Dust Safety for more information.

 Pricing/Availability: Occasionally imported as short and narrow boards, or turning stock.
 Prices are in the mid to upper range for an imported hardwood.

-Sustainability: This wood species is not listed in the CITES Appendices, but is reported by the IUCN as being near threatened.
+Sustainability: Burmese Blackwood is listed on CITES appendix II under the genus-wide restriction on all Dalbergia species—which also includes finished products made of the wood.
+It’s also reported by the IUCN as being near threatened.
 Technically it doesn’t meet the Red List criteria of a vulnerable or endangered species, but is close to qualifying and/or may qualify in the near future.

 Common Uses: Turned objects, carvings, furniture, inlay, musical instruments (percussion), and small specialty wood items.

 Comments: Called by a number of names, such as Khamphi Rosewood or Laos Rosewood, this species is actually in the true rosewood genus (Dalbergia), though another species, Dalbergia oliveri, is called Burmese Rosewood and has an overlapping distribution.

 In addition to its unique coloration and grain patterning, Burmese Blackwood is also reputed to be very resonant, and is sometimes used for marimba bars and other musical instrument applications.